 Naturally Dyed Blue Easter Eggs: A DIY Guide

-Natural Dyeing: A Safer Alternative
+Natural Dyeing Easter Eggs with Red Cabbage: A Beautiful, Safer Alternative

 • 1 head of red cabbage

-• 1 dozen hard-boiled eggs
+• 12 hard-boiled eggs

-• A large pot
+• Large pot

 • Water